 Cris also served as the Chief of Information Protection, responsible for safeguarding the classified information programs at the Pennsylvania Air National Guard headquarters and units throughout the Commonwealth.
 In December 2016, Cris retired from the 193rd as a Senior Non-Commissioned Officer (NCO).

-Cris resides in Pine Creek Township with his wife Traci.
+Cris resides in Pine Creek Township with his wife Traci in Jefferson County.